akhmadmamirov/Tracalorie/README.md

 # Tracalorie
-uilt Tracalorie, a dynamic web app to track meals and calories, using pure JavaScript and JS Module Pattern
+Built Tracalorie, a dynamic web app to track meals and calories, using pure JavaScript and JS Module Pattern

 ## Required Features

-The following **required** functionality is completed:
+The following functionality is completed:

-* Leveraged CSV data with Python Numpy Library
-* Saved States that user was not able to find into a new CSV
-* Created Game Visualizations with Python Turtle Library
+* Organized application into different controllers, ensuring efficient management, smoother UX, and better performance.
+* Optimized app performance by avoiding frameworks, utilizing local storage for persistent user data.

 ## Video Walkthrough